 On the side, I consult for Liam’s company.
 For weeks, I tried to convince Liam to test changes on the site that could potentially increase sales to no avail.
 I couldn’t understand, why didn’t he want to make more money?
 Or at least try?
 Wasn’t that why he was paying me?

 Exasperated, I exclaimed, “You’re essentially telling customers to cancel during every step of the process!
-And then they do.
-How can we ever expect to grow revenue?”

 A born entrepreneur, the ex-CEO of Seventh Generation talks about today’s labor movement, changing the rules of business and politics, and the biggest failure at his old company.